- The Indigenous Peoples.

 - Canadian cuisine is not so distinct (distinguishable).

 A Canadian prime minister described it as “a smorgasbord (variety) of other cuisines”.
 This is because Canada is one of the most multicultural countries in the world.Canadian food is Canadian because of its historical background.
-They are known by the local ingredients used to make them.Jennifer Cochrall-King, an award-winning Canadian writer and author said that:
+They are known by their local ingredients.Jennifer Cochrall-King, an award-winning Canadian writer and author said that:

-- Canadian cuisine does not have a singular flavour, texture or characteristic.
+- Canadian cuisine does not have one flavour, texture or characteristic.

 - “There is no single definition of Canadian cuisine.”